-The last Census was taken in 2010 and the next one will be in 2020.
-But a lot can happen during that time in between.
+The last Census was taken years ago, and a lot can happen during that time in between.
 An area that was declared rural in 2010 may not be so rural today.
 As urban and suburban areas expand, eventually an official rural area looks nothing like a rural area.
 New developments, schools, and businesses crop up in places where the USDA loan can be used because the data is so old.

 USDA home mortgages provide competitive, government-backed 30 year fixed rate terms but another attractive feature is the lack of a down payment.
 USDA loans do not require a down payment at all.
-The only other zero down loan is the VA home loan program yet that is reserved for veterans and certain members of the military.
+The only other zero-down loan is the VA home loan program which is reserved for veterans and certain members of the military.
 USDA loans have no such restrictions, anyone can apply for a USDA loan.
 As long as the household income and location requirements are met, the USDA loan can be an option.

 Now let’s talk about household income limitations.
 Due to the fact that USDA loans are reserved for low-to-moderate income buyers, there are specific limits placed on the amount of household income used.
 Note this is all of the household income for all occupants 18 years and older, not just the income of those applying on the loan application.
-In most parts of the country, the maximum income limits for a 1-4 member household is $90,300 for 2020.
-For a 5-8 member household, the limit is increased to $119,200.
-In so-called “high cost” counties, the income limits can be as high as $138,750.
+In most parts of the country, the maximum income limit for a 1-4 member household is $110,650 for 2023.
+For a 5-8 member household, the limit is increased to $146,050.
+In select “high-cost” counties, the income limits can be over $150,000 per year.

 Even though there is no down payment required, all home loans have closing costs.
 The lender will want to see verification that you have enough funds in an account that belongs to you to cover these costs.
 Your loan officer can provide a list of estimated fees at your request.

-*Tip: USDA does permit the home seller to pay buyers closing costs. thus reducing out of pocket expenses to the buyer.
+*Tip: USDA does permit the home seller to pay the buyer’s closing costs. thus reducing out-of-pocket expenses to the buyer.